 Do your best to prepare an emergency kit if you don’t already have one.
 Refrain from purchasing excess supplies during this time.

-For more information visit Coronavirus (COVID-19) info for Albertans.
+For more information visit COVID-19 info for Albertans.

 Unexpected situations happen everyday.
 Having supplies is one thing you can do to help manage many situations.